Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 - Send & receive grins

 !!! tip ""
-    If you want to use Grin with a graphical user interface, please refer to [community projects](community-projects.md).
+    If you prefer to use Grin with a graphical user interface, please refer to [community projects](community-projects.md).

 ## Requirements